kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ### Insert new instruction

 Input:
-- `opcode` - instruction identifier for FU
+- `opcode` - instruction opcode for FU
-- `id_rs1` - id of RF field where `src1` should be stored
+- `id_rs1` - id of RS field where `src1` should be stored
-- `id_rs2` - id of RF field where `src2` should be stored
+- `id_rs2` - id of RS field where `src2` should be stored
-- `id_out` - id of RF field where instruction output should be stored
+- `id_out` - id of RS field where instruction output should be stored
 - `id_ROB` - id of ROB entry which is allocated for this instruction
-- `position` - position in the RS to which we should write this entry
+- `position` - in the RS to which we should write this entry

 Output:
 - *null*